danimanabat12/plantita-ph/README.md

 # 🌵🌿🌱Plantita PH🌵🌿🌱

-*A simple yet extravagant plant shop for every plant enthuasiasts in the country.*

 A course project of Team Chadanatics for the subject **CMSC 127 - Database Management**.
 This team is composed of:
 * **Ardepuela, Junniel Rome** - *Backend Developer*
 * **Kaimo, Fourthram** - *UI/UX/Frontend Developer*